How to Change Color of Output Using Bash Script? [Easy Guide]

 In the above image, you can see that the bash script has printed a few lines with different text colors and background colors.

-Miscellaneous Application: Using Bash Script to Print Output in Multiple Colors and Styles
+How to Print Output in Multiple Colors in Bash?

 You can style your lines as you wish.
 Here I will develop a script that will print lines of different styles with different colors To do so, you can use the following script.